Basic Page Sidebar Menu Penn Provost

 - Successful applications will involve students in meaningful ways.

-- Winning teams will be featured on the forthcoming EII website and required to present during Climate Week in September 2021.
+- Winning teams will be featured on the forthcoming Penn Environment website and required to present during Climate Week in September 2021.